-I joined the Digital Delivery Centre Telford in late 2017.
+I joined the Telford team in late 2017.
 I wore a suit on my first day and along with the other new joiners everything was new, the shirt, the shoes, the trousers, I considered them my new ‘school uniform’ I wore them only once.
-From day one my expectations were shattered, I entered a bright bustling centre with colourful walls, a pool table and most importantly not everyone was wearing suits.
+From day one my expectations were shattered, I entered a bright bustling centre with colourful walls, a pool table and not everyone was wearing suits.
 I’m not saying people were in onesies but people were wearing hoodies and T-shirts and looking generally comfortable.

 So my pre-existing expectations were slightly off, but I had done the research.
 I thought of the office scenes in the first Matrix movie, and stood resolute that there would be depressing cubicles waiting for me somewhere.